Probing CP-Violating Neutral Triple Gauge Couplings at Electron-Positron Colliders: Analyzing Sensitivities to CPV nTGCs at Colliders

 In this subsection, we analyze the the correlations between each pair of the CPV nTGC form factors and between each pair of CPV dimension-8 nTGC operators.\

 For this analysis, we first define $\chi^2$ likelihood functions as follows: \beqs

 \eeqs We present in Fig.\,\ref{fig:3} the $\chi^2$ contours for the correlations between each pair of the CPV nTGC form factors $(h_1^Z,\hs h_2^{})$ and $(h_1^\ga,\hs h_2^{})$ at the $2\sigma$ level.\ We recall that in the high energy limit $s\!\gg\!
-M_Z^2$, the sensitivity reaches for the $h_1^V$ are determined by $\sin\phi_*$ and the sensitivity reaches for $h_2$ are determined by $\sin2\phi_*$; so $h_1^V$ and $h_2^{}$ are almost uncorrelated.\ However, when $s$ is not large, the $(h_1^V,\hs h_2^{})$ correlations are significant, and we see in Fig.\,\ref{fig:3} how these correlations gradually diminish as the collision energy increases.\ Fig.\,\ref{fig:4} displays the correlations of the pairs $(h_1^Z,\,h_1^\ga)$.\ Note that we can expand $c_{i}^{}(\theta,\,\theta_*^{})$ in Eq.(\ref{eq:ds1}) as follows:
+M_Z^2$, the sensitivity reaches for the $h_1^V$ are determined by $\sin\phi_*$ and the sensitivity reaches for $h_2$ are determined by $\sin2\phi_*$; so $h_1^V$ and $h_2^{}$ are almost uncorrelated.\ However, when $s$ is not large, the $(h_1^V,\hs h_2^{})$ correlations are significant, and we see in Fig.\,\ref{fig:3} how these correlations gradually diminish as the collision energy increases.\